Vikrama Urvashi: Production

 As was the custom of the day, the film had an alternate title Urvasiyin Kadhal.

 The film was the debut as actor and singer for P. A. Periyanayaki who was in her early teens at that time.
 She later blossomed as an actress and more popularly as a playback singer.

 Soundtrack

-G. Ramanathan composed the music while the lyrics were penned by his elder brother G. Sundara Bhagavathar.
+G. Ramanathan composed the music while the lyrics were written by his elder brother G. Sundara Bhagavathar.